vrinceanu/sound_of_color/README.md

-# sound_of_color
+# sound of color

-Exploration of the physics and the physiology of light and acoustic waves
+An exploration of the physics and the physiology of light and acoustic waves.